Skip to content

 Last updated

-Plenty of documents shouldn't travel as plain PDFs — payroll slips, signed contracts, ID scans, NDA copies.
-A password and proper encryption turn the file into something only the right recipient can open.
+Plenty of documents shouldn't travel as plain PDFs: payroll slips, signed contracts, ID scans, NDA copies, medical records, financial statements.
+A password and proper encryption turn the file into something only the intended recipient can open — even if the email is forwarded, intercepted, or sits forever in a corporate mailbox.

-This guide walks through adding password protection to a PDF using PDF Editor on iPhone or Android.
-It also covers what to avoid: weak passwords, legacy ciphers, and the wrong sharing pattern.
+This guide walks through adding password protection to a PDF using the PDF Editor app on iPhone or Android.
+It also covers what to avoid: weak passwords, legacy encryption ciphers, and the common mistake of sharing the password in the same channel as the document.

 Step by step